Collider phenomenology of a unified leptoquark model: Collider phenomenology

 where the relevant Yukawa matrix satisfies

-Note that the interactions of the scalar gluons with right-handed up-type quarks origin from $Y_2$ which, as mentioned earlier, is suppressed in our model.
+Note that the interactions of the scalar gluons with right-handed up-type quarks originate from $Y_2$ which, as mentioned earlier, is suppressed in our model.
 For this reason our findings differ significantly from the ones of refs.~\cite{Popov:2005wz,Frolov:2016gvu,Martynov:2017xws}.
-Due to the $m_\mathrm{b}$ enhancement in \cref{YddSU4}, the neutral scalar gluons are generally predicted to prefer decays to the $b$-quarks.
-In the slice discussed so far, combining \cref{UdVdchoice} and \cref{YddSU4} leads to
+Due to the $m_b$ enhancement in \cref{YddSU4}, the neutral scalar gluons are generally predicted to prefer decays to the $b$-quarks.
+In the sweet spot region discussed so far we obtain